The Business Benefits of Windows 10

 Automatic updates are a big part of the Windows 10 experience, ensuring that everyone stays secure and up-to-date, while providing IT teams with the capabilities to manage how and when those updates are delivered.
 This helps organisations safeguard their valuable data and reduce IT workloads.
 As Windows 10 gains new capabilities, your organisation will be equipped to use them, without needing to worry about who has had the latest updates and who may have been left behind.

 But there’s more to Windows management than patching.
 Tools like Active Directory, Windows System Center Configuration Manager and InTune make it easier to manage and monitor users and PCs on Windows 10.
 New Windows Analytics tools can be used to gather insights from your IT systems and ensure that users are compliant with your policies.

 Free Windows 10 upgrades may be a thing of the past but there are a couple of different options available.

 If your machine is running Windows 7 then it may well be past it’s recommended end of life and prime to replace with a new machine shipped with a Windows 10 licence.
-New PC’s come with a health warning make sure you obtain one with the correct licence.
+However new PC’s come with a health warning; make sure you obtain one with the correct Windows 10 licence.
 Generally businesses, especially those with a server, will need a Windows 10 PRO licence.
 Many PC’s ship with a Home licence in order to reduce the cost, but these cannot be joined up to business domains meaning you may have to spend again on an upgrade.